 Follow the coastal path from Saundersfoot to Tenby

 You can enjoy a fantastic coastal walk from Saundersfoot to Tenby on the Pembrokeshire Coastal Path.
 This scenic route takes you along rugged cliff top paths, open countryside, and woodland trails and gives stunning views of the Welsh coastline.
 The walk to Tenby is about 3.5 miles, but is fairly steep in places, so can be quite tough for little children.
-We always walk to Tenby, but usually return to Saundersfoot by bus.
+We always walk to Tenby, but return to Saundersfoot by bus.

 Tenby is a picturesque town, with a great beach and many attractions.
 It is known for its iconic colourful Georgian houses, which line Bridge Street.
-We always pay a visit to the RNLI lifeboat station and Tenby Castle.
+In Tenby, you can visit the RNLI lifeboat station and Tenby Castle.
 If you have time, take a trip across to the holy Caldey Island.

 Cycle on the Wales Coastal Path

 Don’t be put off a family bike ride in Wales by thinking it would be too hilly.
 We have found some fantastic flat family rides near Saundersfoot.

 Our favourite cycle ride in Pembrokeshire is on the coastal path ride from Broad Haven South.
 This is a fantastic trail, which follows the Wales Coast Path across the Castlemartin firing range.